LTDA-disat/APs/README.md

 The input file can be provided as a CSV file.

+The input file can be provided as a CSV file and column names can be customized through the function arguments.
 Example:

 | datehour | Albedo | tsur_spl | swin |